Two GitHub pages hosting the web app are available:

 The Data Throughput application measures the upload (data transfer from web interface to the connected device) and download (data transfer from the connected device to the web interface) throughput between the web app and the connected device.
 The Data Throughput interface proposes two panels, one to display the uploaded data and the other the downloaded data.
 Each panel has a chart of the data throughput and a button to reset the chart, the upload panel has also a button to start or stop the uploading of data.

-Example with the NUCLEO-WBA52 board.
+Example with the NUCLEO-WBA5x board.

-This binary file has to be flashed in the microcontroller.
+BLE_DataThroughput binary file has to be flashed in the microcontroller.

 Step 2.
 Open this web page in your browser.

-You are now connected
+You are now connected.

 You can now interact with the connected device.